Inspire

 I focus most on how we can build on or add to research practices where we make sure to get how the economy is playing out in people’s everyday lives.

-Coming to the Fed was an opportunity to translate research and make language accessible so practitioners could understand it and run with it.
+Coming to the Fed was an opportunity to translate research and make language accessible so practitioners could understand and run with it.

 I love that I get to meet individuals who are passionate about helping their communities.
 It energizes me to watch and experience the good happening in our world.